zakwatts/practice-git/README.md

 ## Forking

 To make changes, let's start by [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository.
 You should see a fork button when you open the link in a browser.
 Simply click it, and let github create a fork for you.
-You should be taken to your version of the repository automatically.
+You should be taken to your version of the repository(the fork) automatically.

 You can now make changes by using this as a starting point for your work, or you can make some changes and suggest them to the original repository.

 ## Pull Requests

 Pull requests allow you to suggest certain changes you have made to the main repository.
-Your changes can then be incorporated in the original repository(i.e, your *pull request* is *merged*).
+Your changes can then be incorporated in the original (usually called upstream) repository(i.e, your *pull request* is *merged*).

 Start by editing the following line: